utep-cs-arch-classes/proj2-blinky-toy-iarivas/project/src/README.md

 ## Some Advice
 When creating your own variants to the demo programs, it's probably a good idea to keep a copy of the original program (or really understand how _git checkout_ works).

+yes